parsabe/Sandika/README.md

 # Sandika

-Sandika is an Online Simple Social media platform where poeple can post texts, images, videos, solve riddles and some more...
+Sandika is an Online Simple Social media platform where poeple can post texts, images, videos, solve riddles and some more.
 <img src="logo.jpg">